loc/mario-kart/README.md

 ```

 # To use with streaming
+You need `ffmpeg` installed to read from streams.
 nginx has a nice rtmp server that can allow redirecting and incoming streams.

 Setup nginx with `brew` and setup a config